 Here’s the interesting bit.
 Our muscles are stronger in the eccentric (lowering) part of the movement.

-In fact, your muscles can handle up to 1.75 times more weight through the eccentric movement than they can handle during the concentric lifting part.
+In fact, studies have shown that your muscles can handle up to 1.75 times more weight through the eccentric movement than they can handle during the concentric lifting part.